gimbo/compare_jenkins/README.md

   specified job - in this case 8 builds.

-* Build 339 is still in progress (hence the `*` next to the build number - and the `?` next to the time, as that is then an estimate).
+* Build 339 is still in progress (hence the `*` next to the build number - and the `-` next to the time, as that is then an estimate of the time remaining until the build completes; if the job takes longer than the expected time, this can turn into a `+`, with the time over-run counting upwards).
 All the other builds have finished.

 * This job is configured to run vs many different branches; on other jobs, that might not be true, in which case the "Branch" column would be very boring.
 Ah